GTAmodding/gta3script-specs/SPECIFICATION.md

 The second line has the same ambiguity and its interpretation should be the same as the first line.

 The third line is not ambiguous.

+The fourth line is ambiguous.
+Its actual meaning is `1` followed by the unary operator `--` and it is a syntax error.

+The fifth line is not ambiguous.

 The token stream produced by the regular lexical grammar in the appendix should solve this issue naturally.